Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Study 2: Symbolic Enforceability of Security and Safety Requirements in Agent Benchmarks

 \textbf{``No hallucination'' requirements} expect the agent to avoid generating unsupported or fabricated information.
 For example, $\tau^2$-Bench specifies that the agent ``should not provide any information not provided by the user or available tools''~\cite{barres2025tau}.

-\textbf{Procedure-following requirements} specify that the agent must follow a predefined procedure or sequence of steps.
+\textbf{Procedure-following requirements} specify that the agent must follow a predefined sequence of steps.
 For example, in $\tau^2$-Bench, an agent helping with airline booking is expected to first obtain user details and then trip details~\cite{barres2025tau}.

-\textbf{Common-sense reasoning requirements} arise even within concrete-rule policies.
-These requirements provide leave substantial room for interpretation and judgment and therefore need common-sense reasoning.
+\textbf{Common-sense reasoning requirements} arise even within \textit{Verifiable-Rule} policies.
+These requirements leave substantial room for interpretation and therefore depend on \textit{common-sense} reasoning.
 For instance, in the flight-assistant setting of $\tau^2$-Bench, a policy such as ``Do not proactively offer compensation unless the user explicitly asks for it'' still requires the model to interpret what counts as an explicit request~\cite{barres2025tau}.